-DC BUS technology enables network power line communication of Data, Voice, Music and Video by digital means over Direct Current (DC) battery power lines, like those used in every vehicle.
+The DC-BUS technology enables network power line communication of Data, Voice, Music and Video by digital means over Direct Current (DC) battery power lines.

 Yamar’s unique technology enables advanced digital communication in hostile and noisy environments such as on vehicle battery lines in a small size silicon device.
 Customers integrate the devices into modules utilizing their own application (e.g. within body and power train modules for in-vehicle multiplex communication networks).
 The DC-BUS is used in many non automotive applications too.